Tangles and dangers of Angular Cheilitis

 Symptoms

 Sores at mouth and lip corners are the typical symptoms.
-The additional signs and symptoms are:
+The additional signs are:

 - Dry lips with painful cracks.